CHAITRIKACHOWDHURY/kanban-board/README.md

 # Kanban Board

-This is the assessment submission project for Kanban Board Single Page Application.
 A kanban board is one of the tools that can be used to implement kanban practices to manage work at a personal or organizational level.

 ## Features